 Carol Klungle - The Voice of the Boise Highlanders

-Carole was born in Paisley, Scotland which makes her the perfect "perfect" voice for us, which she has been since 2001.
+Carole was born in Paisley, Scotland which makes her the "perfect" voice for us, which she has been since 2001.
 Before comIng to us,she sang with the Scottish National Orchestra in Glasgow.
-Carole loves to trial around with the band to our various venues and we love having her.
+Carole loves to travel around with the band to our various venues and we love having her.

 Drummer Sara Aycock